marenkhf/persian-hugo/osteopathieKammhoff/content/_index.en.md

     - images/Osteopathie2-min.jpg
 ---

-> ### "Humans possess self-regulating mechanisms and the natural ability to self-heal."
+> ### "The most effective medicine is the natural healing power that resides within each of us."
->Basic principle of osteopathy
+>Hippocrates of Kos
 <br>